 Staying Safe While Learning and Teaching Online

-The University has transitioned to a hybrid model of learning and teaching.
+The University is currently using a hybrid model of learning and teaching.
 This page offers guidance on troubleshooting digital safety concerns that may accompany periods of increased online activity.

 Online Meetings, Events and Video Conferencing

-As more and more classes, meetings and events are held online, it is important to take extra precautions to safeguard your own safety as well as the safety of others.
+As some classes, meetings and events are held online during hybrid work and study, it is important to take extra precautions to safeguard your own safety as well as the safety of others.
 Especially when using online meeting tools such as Zoom, which enable our community to connect with people outside the University, consider the following safety tips and recommendations.

 When using Zoom, ensure that you take the following precautions: